wp-plugins/clean-login/readme.txt

 11. Settings updated

 == Changelog ==

+= 1.1.2 =
+*	Simplifying the placeholder in the restore form by ensuring external plugins (which replace strings) compatibility.

 = 1.1.1 =
 *   Bug detected: First name and last name of the current user is hidden if the username is hidden by settings.
 Solved!